How to move your photos, contacts, and more from Android to iPad and iPhone

-Just get a new iPhone for Black Friday or Cyber Monday?
+Just get a new iPhone, or about to get one?
 Here's how to transfer all your Android data to iPhone so you can start enjoying your new device right now!

 Moving your photos, contacts, calendars, and accounts from your old Android phone or tablet to your new iPhone or iPad is easier than ever with Apple's Move to iOS app.
 Apple's first Android app, it hooks your old Android and new Apple device together over a direct Wi-Fi connection and transfers over all your data.